No description

 This starter follows the same connection flow as the official SurrealDB JavaScript SDK guide (new Surreal() + connect() + signin()/use()).

-Create and connect a clientnow
+Create and connect a client

 import { Surreal } from 'surrealdb';